Skip to main content

 • Social history

-• Current and past use of substances
+• Current and past use of substances, including tobacco use

 • Travel history, if applicable